Welcome to Bermuda!

 Visitors and new residents who use the Bermuda Government pink and blue buses should obtain a free copy of the schedule, to know when the service operates, when it stops and what fares apply.

-4 star beach (The greater part).
-Another spectacular South Shore Park Beach situated mostly in this Parish but also partly on Warwick's western boundary adjacent to and east of Horseshoe Bay.
-Another favorite of Bermudians.
+South Shore, off South Road.
+A spectacular South Shore Park Beach situated mostly in this Parish but also partly on Warwick's western boundary adjacent to and east of Horseshoe Bay.
+Bus route 7.
+A favorite of Bermudians.
 Walking trail to Horseshoe Bay (less than one mile but may seem longer in Bermuda's June-September combination of heat and humidity) and other South Shore beaches.
 Bounded by cliffs on both sides.
-Bathrooms (toilets) but no other facilities (at Horseshoe Bay).
-Place for seasonal beach activities.
-Bus route 7.
+Bathrooms (toilets) but no other facilities.
 This beach almost disappears during storms and high tides, so should be sought only at low tide.
 The sea is not usually calm but fine for swimmers close to the shore.
 An unusual coral wall stretches above the water and across the beach, essentially splitting the beach in two.
 It gets the name not from the Charlie Chaplin family (which at one time did own some Bermuda real estate) but a much earlier person by that name.
-He was Edward Chaplin, Sr. He was a 20 year old colonist in 1635 aboard the ship Dorset.
-He later became prominent in island affairs, was a Lieutenant in the local militia and was one of those largely responsible in the 1650s for re-arming the island's British Army-built forts.
+He was Edward Chaplin, Sr, a 20 year old colonist in 1635 aboard the ship Dorset.
+He later became prominent in island affairs.
+He was a Lieutenant in the local militia and was one of those involved in the 1650s for re-arming the island's British Army-built forts.
 As a reward he was given Share 24 of Warwick which included this bay which thereafter became (and is still known as) Chaplin Bay even though the family in Bermuda died out in the mid 1800s.

 Chaplin Bay Bermuda 2011